-- 1. To incorporate changes to the 2019/20 budget - 2.
-In order to gain the views of Scrutiny Committees and other consultees. - 3.
-In order that Cabinet be informed of the recommendations of Scrutiny Committees before making a final proposal on the budget. - 4.
-To gain approval to set aside funding in 2019/20. - 5.
-To gain approval to set aside funding to mitigate additional costs associated with Education pressures in 2019/20. - 6.
-To gain approval to set aside funding to mitigate additional costs associated with Neighbourhood and Transport Services in 2019/20.
+- 1. To note changes to the 2019/20 budget - 2.
+To enable Cabinet to consider the comments of Scrutiny Committees and other consultees before making a final proposal on the budget. - 3.
+To note the setting aside of funding in 2019/20. - 4.
+To note the setting aside of funding to mitigate additional costs associated with Education pressures in 2019/20. - 5.
+To note the setting aside of funding to mitigate additional costs associated with Neighbourhood and Transport Services in 2019/20.